 According to the autobiography of surgeon J.M.T.
 Finney, after losing a large amount of weight and feeling unwell for weeks, a doctor finally diagnosed his illness as a mild form of smallpox that later came to be known as Variola minor.

 Yet, a 2007 study published in the Journal of Medical Biography suggests that Lincoln could not have had Variola minor, and instead had the life-threatening form of smallpox known as Variola major.

 According to the study, Variola minor didn’t even appear in the U.S. until the end of the 19th century and was unknown in the U.S. at the time of Lincoln’s diagnosis.
 The study suggests that Lincoln’s doctor may have tried to downplay the serious of his illness to prevent panic among the public.

-It is unknown how Lincoln may have contracted smallpox, but it was a widespread and highly contagious disease at the time.
+It is unknown how Lincoln may have contracted smallpox, but his son Tad was sick the week before with an unknown illness that caused a fever and a rash.
 Despite the fact that smallpox vaccines were commonly used to prevent contracting the disease, there is no evidence that Lincoln was ever vaccinated against it.